easegress-io/easegress/doc/cluster_design_v2.md

 Particular Rules:
 - The request is sent to the WriteMode node directly.
-- If the administrator specified flag `consistent`, the request will be responded by the WriteMode node until all nodes of the group updated the operation.
+- If the administrator specified flag `consistent`, the request will be responded by the WriteMode node until all nodes of the group updated the operation but exceptionally the member who is out-of-sync of OPLog too much will return failure.

 ##### Retrieve Configure - Retrieve
 ![issue_retrieve](./diagrams/issue_retrieve.jpg)